kurron/aws-study-group-labs/README.md

 1. How can we find out what happened?
 1. How can we fix things?

+# Lab 10: EC2 Container Service: Using an ELB

 ## Create Load Balancer
 1. `Application Load Balancer`
 1. Defaults are appropriate but *select all availability zones and subnets*